 I know sales people from major US IT businesses who are pressurised by their management so as to grow their social selling index and earn bonuses.
 Beware of that: salespeople, I once was one of them, are always keen on circumventing managerial decisions for their own benefit.

 To grow your SSI, you do not have to be influential, just hook up on LinkedIn and follow their checklist.
 Personally, I’m rather bad at this.
 It’s understandable, I spend far too much time with my clients or on their engagement to be able to be hyper active on social networks.

 Salespeople are feeling the heat and need to change, but how?

-B2B buyers are getting tired of sales calls.
+B2B The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. are getting tired of sales calls.
 Forrester rightfully pointed this out in a famous 2015 report.
 They even predicted that (some) sales people would disappear.
 Even though I’m not quite sure when this will happen.